 Once again, I dipped into my own personal life for other key elements to the story, including:

-The disappearance of my brother, Jeremy, who I have not seen since my mother died almost four years ago.
+The disappearance of my brother, Jeremy, who I had not seen for more than five years after my mother died.

 A public and, in the words of many attorneys, unprecedented attack on my character and reputation by an anonymous source several years ago.